Skip to main content

 extension start --no-browser

-• start does not run a dev server and does not provide HMR/watch mode.
+• start does not run a dev server and does not provide hot module replacement (HMR) or watch mode.

 • start is production-mode oriented; use dev for iterative local development.

-• Source inspection options are not supported in start; use dev --source ... for that workflow.
+• start does not support source inspection options.
+Use dev --source ... for that workflow.

 • For machine consumers, parse dist/extension-js/<browser>/ready.json instead of terminal text.